MostafaNabilll/end2end_pipeline/dbt/dogspipeline/README.md

 2. **Data Integrity**: Implement unique and not-null tests on key columns to maintain data quality.

-3. **Surrogate Key Construction**: Build surrogate keys for data integrity and effective database management.

-4. **Data Transformation**: Convert raw data into a suitable format for analysis.
+3. **Data Transformation**: Convert raw data into a suitable format for analysis.

 ## Project Structure